Geoscience in Erlangen

 Palaeobiology – Palaeoenvironment (PB, in English)

-Palaeobiology covers the evolution of life and ecosystems, with a focus on environmental conditions and processes.
+Paleobiology covers the evolution of life and ecosystems, with a focus on environmental conditions and processes.
 It ranges from the early history of life to recent history and the effects of anthropogenic climate change.
 Important topics are carbonate sedimentology, marine fossils and taxonomy alongside palaeoenvironmental reconstruction.
-Methods include geological field and laboratory work, chemical analytical methods and statistical analysis of large datasets (primarily the Palaeobiology Database, PBDB).
+Methods include statistical analysis of large datasets (such as the Palaeobiology Database or the PaleoReefs Database), geological field and laboratory work and chemical analytical methods.
+The teaching language of this major is English.